 How to get there: Coach USA offers a day tour package leaving from Port Authority with direct drop-off at the park.
 Roundtrip bus transportation and museum admission for adults is $44

 Charm Their Pants Off

-Fall in love with your date and the town of Rhinebeck, a hidden gem of Dutchess county.
-The two main drags are lined with trinket and clothing shops that are perfect for window shopping while you stroll, hand in hand.
-Have lunch at Terrapin or Gigi Trattoria.
+Fall in love all over again with your date and the town of Rhinebeck, a hidden gem of Dutchess county.
+The two main streets are lined with shops that are perfect for window shopping (or the spontaneous present) while you stroll, hand in hand.
+Plan a trip to Terrapin around the Craft Beer Experience on Sunday, September 15, featuring 40 locally brewed beers and 10 course food pairings, or go to Gigi Trattoria, which recently launched Saturday evening “Agriturisomo” event, offering three-course farm-sourced evening feasts now through October.
 If you feel like you need a break from the intensity of the city, this charming little day getaway will be waiting.

 How to get there: Take the Amtrak Empire Service to the Rhinecliff-Kingston Stop